 Bleeding is common in all surgeries so that we can expect blood loss as a common complication.
 However, abnormal bleeding can create a decline in your blood pressure and can lead to deadly results.
 Generally, blood loss will happen while the surgery is going on, but it also can occur internally after the surgery.

-Plastic surgery is a physically demanding procedure which requires the patient to take appropriate precautions and lots of rest.
-Therefore proper measure must be taken in order to ensure the speedy recovery.
+Plastic surgery is a physically demanding procedure that requires the patient to take appropriate precautions and lots of rest.
+Therefore proper measures must be taken in order to ensure a speedy recovery.
 Diet and nutrition play a vital role in speedy recovery.

 Diet and nutrition after plastic surgery

 An antibody test is a blood test used to detect antibodies formed in the body against…

 Till a few months back, you might have heard the job title “Anaesthetist” and most…